Financial Aid and Coursework

-You can use federal financial aid to pay for developmental courses.
+These are courses beginning with a "0."
+We do not count these courses towards your degree.
+You may use Financial Aid to pay for developmental coursework.
 Once you have attempted 30 developmental credits, you are ineligible for federal aid for any additional developmental courses.
 We do not count English as a Second Language (ESL) courses in this 30 credit limit.
-To receive a full-time PHEAA State Grant, you must:

 For PHEAA Grant purposes, ESL courses count as remedial courses.

 Certain programs or courses do not meet the U.S. Department of Education requirements for financial aid eligibility.
 These programs include:

 - Pre-med Lab Technician (#326P)